sabarieshkarthic/SupplyChain/README.md

 # Supply Chain Management System

 This is a Flask-based web application for managing a supply chain, allowing dealers to place orders and employees to manage inventory restocking.
-The application integrates with a MySQL database and uses geospatial data for distance calculations and transportation cost estimation.
+The application integrates with a MySQL database and uses geospatial data for distance calculations and optimizing transportation cost.

 ## Features